kragen/dernocua/text/parson-rpn.md

 * $a one or more upper and lowercase letters
 * $A one or more uppercase letters
-* $w one or more digits, upper and lowercase letters, and underscores, starting with a non-digit
+* $w one or more digits, upper and lowercase ASCII letters, and underscores, starting with a non-digit
 * $s zero or more spaces, tabs, carriage returns, or newlines (but not vertical tabs!)
 * $S zero or more Unicode whitespace characters, including $s